lisandro/jwplayer-ios-bestPracticeApps/README.md

 - The target named FeedCollectionViewController illustrates how to implement a collection view to display a grid of videos.

+- The target named GoogleDAI presents the sample code necessary to play Ads with Google IMA's DAI.

 ### Initial Setup for JWBestPracticeApps:

 #### Via CocoaPods